Skip to main content

 Organise your workload using Trello

-GOV.UK Data Products adopts Agile ways of working.
+GOV.UK Data Services adopts Agile ways of working.
 We use Trello to maintain a team-wide Kanban-style way of working, although specific projects may adopt other methodologies such as Scrum.

 Stories should cover a specific task that has a valid acceptance criteria.
 Acceptance criteria are your “definition of done”.
 You should make the minimum developments to meet this criteria.